SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 ### Internal remote first asynchronous teams

 At the opposite end of the spectum of remote teams you see a remote first aynchronous team.
 This type of team operates in a very parrallel way from each other, interfacing and syncing only when neccesary and being as autonomous as possible.
 Comminication happens asynchronously using message busses like slack and email are used heavily to deliver and recieve messages whenever team members come online.
+Often team members are in such different timezones that when one of them stops work, another will come online, in principle this works if everyone had done the right thing.
+In practice however I've seen people starting work and realising very early that they need critical information from someone who is now offline and having to wait a full cycle before being able to resolve blockers.

 #### Pros